Miami Plan 2023 Perspectives Areas

 Guidelines for PA Courses

-MP courses hold only one or two Perspective Areas designations.
-However, they may not have two designations that are ODHE disciplinary designations (math/reasoning, composition, natural science, arts, humanities, social science).
-Even if a course is "interdisciplinary," only ONE of these disciplinary designations can be chosen for any given course.
+1. Miami Plan courses hold only one or two Perspective Areas designations.
+However, they may not have two designations that are both ODHE disciplinary designations (math/reasoning, natural science, arts, humanities, social science).
+Even if a course is "interdisciplinary," only one of these disciplinary designations can be chosen for any given course.
+DEI, Global Inquiry, Advanced Writing, or Intercultural Consciousness are not “disciplinary” designations.

-"Signature Inquiries" are NOT a Perspectives Area designation - it is a separate component of the Plan.
-But they CAN “double dip” with Perspectives Areas, and SI courses can carry PA designations.
+3. "Signature Inquiries" are not a Perspectives Area designation - they are a separate component of the Plan.
+For students, SI hours may “overlap/dip” with Perspectives Area courses, and SI courses can carry PA designations.
 Thus a Signature Inquiry course could have e.g. Social Science, Intercultural Consciousness, DEI, or any other PA designation.

-400-level courses may only carry EL or SC designations.
-Miami-led 400-level Study Away/Study Abroad courses may carry IC or Global.
-All Perspectives Area courses must align with each SLO that is listed for the sub-area
+4. 400-level courses may only carry EL or SC designations.
+Only Miami-led 400-level Study Away/Study Abroad courses may carry Perspectives Area designations.

 Identify Your Perspectives Area

-Faculty course proposals for one of the MP Perspective Areas should start by identifying which sub-areas are most suited to the proposal.
-Each Area and subject includes Student Learning Outcomes, or SLOs.
-In the CIM course proposal, you need to engage each SLO for the relevant subject area.
-Copy and paste the SLOs into the CIM text box where asked.
+Faculty wishing to design a course for MP Perspective Areas should start by identifying which sub-area(s) is(are) most suited to the proposal.
+Each PA subject area has unique Student Learning Outcomes (SLOs).
+In the CIM course proposal, you will be asked to substantiate each SLO with specific assignments students are doing to achieve the outcome.

 Formal Reasoning and Communication